 You’d be amazed at how well one can function with just a few hours of sleep.

-So now I’m sure you’re wondering: when did Annabelle start sleeping through the night?
+So when did my baby start sleeping through the night?

 She hasn’t.
 Ever.